ico-masters/website/_blog/why-do-icos-need-global-investors.md

 “_Community building continues to prove itself as a key component to a successful ICO.
 The wider that one’s reach is, the greater the network effect,_” Durgee says.

-> “
->
-> _Global buy-in not only supports the network growth but also ensures the utility usage of the token is properly distributed.
-Let’s say you launch an ICO in Country A and only market that ICO in Country A, you are now at the mercy of Country A and their politics._
+> “_Global buy-in not only supports the network growth but also ensures the utility usage of the token is properly distributed.
+Let’s say you launch an ICO in Country A and only market that ICO in Country A, you are now at the mercy of Country A and their politics.
+This is not how blockchain was intended._”
->
-> ”
->
-> “
->
-> _This is not how blockchain was intended._
->
-> ”

 ### The TLDR Recap